 And what a job it was!
 I worked on the second floor of the West Wing, directly above the Oval Office, among government’s most powerful leaders.
 In addition to the perks and privileges of that position, I catapulted from subsistence to abundance overnight.

 Uttering those nebulous words just weeks earlier, I could not have envisioned something THIS big happening to me!
-Political aspirants were plentiful in D.C., and many had already vied unsuccessfully for that job.
+Political aspirants were plentiful in D.C., and many already had vied unsuccessfully for that job.
 For some inexplicable reason, the Universe decided to place it in my lap.

 This experience taught me at a young age that claiming something with intensity, even without knowing how the desire will be met, can nudge life to respond in miraculous ways.